kuberlab/docs/docs/index.md

 The steps are listed in the order they are to be performed.

-## Kuberlab Registration
+## Kibernetika Registration

-You must have an account to use KuberLab.
-Once your account is created, you will be able to log into our system and connect your source code and cloud service accounts, so Kuberlab can perform all cloud automation on your behalf.
+You must have an account to use **Kibernetika**.
+Once your account is created, you will be able to log into our system and connect your source code and cloud service accounts, so it can perform all cloud automation on your behalf.

-1. Go to the web page: [https://go.kuberlab.io](https://go.kuberlab.io)
+1. Go to the web page: [https://cloud.kuberlab.io](https://cloud.kuberlab.io)

 2. Sign up with your email address and other required information

 ![](img/quickstart/login.png)

 3. A confirmation email will be sent to you within 24 hours.
 Follow the instructions in this email to complete your registration.
-If you do not receive the e-mail message from the address "noreply@kuberlab.io" within 24 hours of initial registration, please check the Spam folder.
-If you have not received the confirmation e-mail, please contact [support@kuberlab.com](mailto:support@kuberlab.com)
+If you do not receive the e-mail message from the address "noreply@kibernetika.ai" within 24 hours of initial registration, please check the Spam folder.
+If you have not received the confirmation e-mail, please contact [support@kibernetika.ai](mailto:support@kibernetika.ai)

 ### [Optional] Source Account Registration